In a recent article we addressed the 4 Simple steps to engage key stakeholders’.

 The design phase usually includes the development of multi-media and other visually appealing tools.
 We use a combination of technology and the more tactile ways to engage using traditional approaches.

-Our facilitators are experienced at creating a trusted environment within which the teams can find ways to connect and to establish shared areas of interest, expertise or concerns.
+Our facilitators are experienced at creating a trust environment within which the teams can find ways to connect and to establish shared areas of interest, expertise or concerns.

 Effective facilitation pivots off a high-trust and safe environment and our facilitators are able to maintain rapport with a range of stakeholders, whilst managing the pace of the activity and achieving the outcomes set.